agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 - [ ] Help someone on Slack
 - [ ] (Optional) Use Hopin or Slack channel to say hi to new network
 - [ ] Send appreciation message to a WWCode volunteer
 - [ ] Take care of yourself: pause, stretch, hydrate.
-Check [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health)
+More on [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health)

 ## WWCode Cloud